Jake McCarthy Player Props: Diamondbacks vs. Rockies

-After going 0-for-3 in his last game, Jake McCarthy and the Arizona Diamondbacks take on the Colorado Rockies (who will hand the ball to Karl Kauffmann) at 4:10 PM ET on Monday.
+On Tuesday, Jake McCarthy (coming off going 2-for-3 with two RBI) and the Arizona Diamondbacks face the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
+First pitch is at 9:40 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Red Sox.
+He had two hits (going 2-for-3 with two RBI) in his most recent game against the Rockies.

 Jake McCarthy Game Info & Props vs. the Rockies